 Since 2015, he is a part of the newly formed vocal ensemble Rubythroat led by Dr. Linda Hirst, with whom he has performed Luciano Berio’s A-ronne and Cries of London, Arnold Schönberg’s Friede auf Erden and settings of Wiliam Blake poems by Julian Marshall alongside tenor James Gilchrist.
-He has sung in masterclasses held by James Gilchrist, Dr. Ron Morris, Veronica Veysey-Campbell, Liza Hobbs, Tatiana Korsunskaya and has worked with directors such as Elaine Kidd, Laura Attridge, Harry Fehr, Stuart Barker, James Hurley and Matthias Behrends.
-Important musical influences include Edward Rushton, Eugene Asti and Graham Johnson.
+He has sung in masterclasses held by Nicky Spence, James Gilchrist, Dr. Ron Morris, Veronica Veysey-Campbell, Liza Hobbs, Tatiana Korsunskaya and has worked with directors such as Elaine Kidd, Laura Attridge, Harry Fehr, Stuart Barker, James Hurley and Matthias Behrends.
+Important musical influences include Graham Johnston, Eugene Asti, Edward Rushton and Derek Aviss.

 With great interest and dedication, Lars has a focus on the German and Swedish romantic song repertoire.
 This was reflected in his bachelor’s recital project at the Lucerne School of Music with the title Nordic Legends and Myths.
 He regularly works with his duo partners Neus Peris, Miduo Zhuge and Andrea Emanuele.